 It may sound surprising but many people spend more money on a monthly basis than they actually earn.
 The shortfall is always made up by taking on more debt, whether in the form of credit cards, bank overdraft or payday loan.

 One of the main reason people overspend is that they never created a budget in the first place.
 Having a budget puts you in control of your finances and allows you not only to live within your means but also plan for your future.
 Also read my article Money tip #73 - Start big picture budgeting.

 We all would like to live in our dream home but this home can easily become a 'house of horrors' if we overextend ourselves financially.
 It's not just the cost of the mortgage that hurts financially but all the utility bills and upkeep costs that increase with the size of your property.

 Rely on credit cards for emergencies

 One thing you can predict with certainty is that financial emergencies appear at the wrong time.
 If you build an emergency fund then any unexpected expenditure will not leave you reaching for your credit card again.
-Read my article Building an Emergency - the what, why and how.
+Read my article Building an Emergency fund - the what, why and how.